Home

 2. Then, the model trains on D2.
 OOB sample is used to determine unbiased estimate of the error.

-5. Several trees are grown and the final prediction is obtained by averaging or voting.
+5. Several trees are grown and the final prediction is obtained by averaging (for regression) or majority voting (for classification).

 What is the difference between Bagging and Random Forest?